pietervdvn/MapComplete/Docs/Reasonings/PinJePunt_One_Year_Later.md

 ## Some other numbers

 In total, **2921** notes have been created, of which **78%** has been handled - that are 2301 that have been reviewed and imported (or closed with an indication that they cannot/should not be imported).
+Excluding the later benches of Oostende, only 7% (!) remains open.

 That is a huge effort, of which I would like to thank all involved.
 Especially **A127** who closed **684** notes and **Eebie** who handled **474** notes - your work is amazing!